Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 Legacy flows refer to former flow definitions available in migrated {{< TransferCFT/axwayvariablesComponentLongName  >}} systems.
 Central Governance or {{< TransferCFT/suitevariablesFlowManager  >}} can manage the following use cases:

 - Via the Central Governance or {{< TransferCFT/suitevariablesFlowManager >}} user interface, you can add and manage partners, and use send and receive templates for a given Transfer CFT.
-- You can migrate Transfer CFT flow definitions to the Central Governance or {{< TransferCFT/suitevariablesFlowManager >}} flow- management process.
+- You can migrate Transfer CFT flow definitions to the Central Governance or {{< TransferCFT/suitevariablesFlowManager >}} flow-management process.